mslonina/Mechanic/examples/UserGuide.md

 Return codes
 ------------

-Mechanic check the internal as well as module return codes.
+Mechanic checks the core and module return codes.
 In the case of success, the function should return `SUCCESS` code, i.e.

     TaskProcess(pool *p, task *t, setup *s) {